Urban cycling in Quebec City: bike lanes, routes, and top spots

 Barista's Tip

-Before a long bike ride in Quebec City, stop by Carrera Café for a strong espresso.
-Caffeine improves physical performance by 3 to 7% according to studies, but more importantly, it boosts your mood to tackle Old Quebec's hills.
+Before a long bike ride in Quebec, stop by Carrera Café for a strong espresso.
+Caffeine improves physical performance by 3 to 7% according to studies, but above all, it boosts morale to tackle the hills of Old Quebec.
 And after the ride, an iced latte awaits you for a recovery worthy of a Ferrari paddock.

 Electric, cargo, and shared

-Cycling has evolved.
-Electric bikes make Quebec City's hills accessible to everyone, cargo bikes are revolutionizing deliveries, and the bike-sharing system allows you to explore the city without owning your own bike.
+The bike has evolved.
+The electric bike makes Quebec's hills accessible to all, the cargo bike revolutionizes deliveries, and the bike-sharing system allows you to explore the city without owning your own bike.

-Electric bikes have transformed cycling in Quebec City.
-The steep hills that once discouraged beginners are no longer an obstacle.
-The Upper Town, once inaccessible to non-athletes, is now open to everyone.
-Electric bike rentals allow visitors to discover the entire city at their own pace, without the sweat and breathlessness traditionally associated with Old Quebec's uphill streets.
+The electric bike has transformed cycling in Quebec.
+The steep hills that discouraged beginners are no longer an obstacle.
+Haute-Ville, once inaccessible to non-athletes, is now open to everyone.
+Rental electric bikes allow visitors to discover the entire city at their own pace, without the sweat and breathlessness traditionally associated with the uphill streets of Old Quebec.

 AdvantageEffortless hills